Web3-Pi/setup-guide/docs/GetStart/single-device.md

 ## Installation

-The Raspberry Pi device will be configured during the initial run, and their software will be updated.
+The Raspberry Pi device will be configured during the initial run, and its software will be updated.
 After this step, devices can be used to host an **Ethereum Node**.